opinion

 The Pay-by-Bank Process

 After logging in, the customer authorizes the payment.
 This may involve confirming the transaction amount and providing any additional security information their bank requires, such as a one-time password sent via SMS or email for payment authentication.
 Once the customer authorizes the payment, the funds are transferred directly from the customer’s bank account to the merchant’s bank account.
 After processing, the customer and the merchant receive transaction confirmation.
-The merchant can start to process the order or provide immediate access to the purchased goods or services.
-Lastly, the PSP or intermediary ensures the funds are settled between the customer’s and merchant’s banks, typically through the banking system’s clearing and settlement process.
+The merchant can then begin to fulfill the order or provide immediate access to the purchased goods or services.
+Lastly, the PSP or intermediary ensures the funds have been settled between the customer’s and merchant’s banks, typically through the banking system’s clearing and settlement process.

 A Bounty of Banking Benefits

-There are many positive aspects of pay-by-bank.
+Pay-by-bank offers many advantages.
 For instance, PSPs can offer their merchants a broader range of payment options to attract new customers.
-Fraud risk is reduced since customers authorize payments directly through their bank’s secure online banking portal.
+Furthermore, fraud risk is reduced since customers authorize payments directly through their bank’s secure online banking portal.
 This helps PSPs and their merchants minimize losses due to chargebacks and unauthorized transactions.
-It also saves merchants financial and reputational risk and the costs of managing disputes.

-Pay-by-bank transactions cost less than card transactions, since processing fees are lower, and pay-by-bank can be faster due to real-time or near-real-time settlements.
-This can improve cash flow, as funds from bank transfers can be deposited into the merchant’s account immediately upon processing.
-Also, there is enhanced security, since pay-by-bank transactions use the improved security features of online banking platforms, like multi-factor authentication and encryption to protect sensitive customer data and transactions.
+Beyond transaction integrity, as mentioned earlier, pay-by-bank costs less than card transactions, since processing fees are lower, and it can be faster due to real-time or near-real-time settlements.
+This can improve cash flow, as funds from bank transfers are deposited immediately upon processing.

 Where to Take Advantage of Pay-by-Bank

-Pay-by-bank is already very common in Europe, where it has been an option for years.
+Pay-by-bank is already very common in Europe, where it has been adopted for years.
 Ideal in the Netherlands, Sofort/Klarna/Giropay in Germany, and Swish and Trustly in Sweden are all localized bank-to-bank transfer products.
-Europe has also created a Single European Payments Area (SEPA), which allows consumers to make “borderless” payments between banks in the Eurozone.
+Europe has also created the Single European Payments Area (SEPA), which allows consumers to make “borderless” payments between banks in the Eurozone.

-Pay-by-bank is also growing in Brazil.
-Consumer traffic from Latin America has always been challenging to convert with credit cards due to the lack of consumer penetration.
-A local bank-to-bank solution called Pix, designed by the Brazilian Central Bank, was rolled out to consumers in Brazil in 2020 and is rapidly becoming the most popular mode of payment in the country.
+Pay-by-bank is also growing in Brazil, where in the past it has been challenging to convert consumer traffic with credit cards due to the lack of consumer penetration.
+A local bank-to-bank solution called Pix, designed by the Brazilian Central Bank, was rolled out to consumers in 2020 and is rapidly becoming the most popular mode of payment in the country.
 Today, 74% of all transactions by Brazilian consumers are made through Pix because it has proved to be more cost-effective for both consumers and merchants.

 In the U.K., bank-to-bank solution Faster Payments allows consumers to circumvent the card networks.
 A few of our merchants have integrated Faster Payments and one of them, a large cam merchant, reported a 20% increase in U.K. transactions after implementing it.

 There is not yet a pay-by-bank option in the U.S., but two competing systems are in development: Fed Now from the Federal Reserve and Real Time Payments from The Clearing House.
 For now, those services still only facilitate payments on behalf of banks and financial institutions.
-Once a consumer solution is ready, it will be a welcome addition for U.S. retailers and ecommerce providers to take advantage of.
+Once a consumer solution is ready, it will be a welcome addition for U.S. merchants to take advantage of.

 Cathy Beardsley is president and CEO of Segpay, a merchant services provider offering a wide range of custom financial solutions including payment facilitator, direct merchant accounts and secure gateway services.
 Under her direction, Segpay has become one of four companies approved by Visa to operate as a high-risk internet payment services provider.
 Segpay offers secure turnkey solutions to accept online payments, with a guarantee that funds are kept safe and protected with its proprietary Fraud Mitigation System and customer service and support.
 For any questions or help, contact sales@segpay.com or compliance@segpay.com.